Cowdung and Gomutra: Sacred Ecology for Cleaner Homes, Healthier Soil, and Unity in Dharma

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does the use of cow dung and Gomutra relate to dharmic traditions?
+How are cow dung and Gomutra connected to dharmic traditions?